Welcome to the only part about beekeeping that’s all about you; painting your beehive. All your other inquiries will have to do with the bees.

 If off-gassing is your concern, then you will go for the low VOC paints.
 VOC stands for Volatile Organic Compounds which are released as the paint dries.

-Low VOC paints tend to be water-based and dry quicker, therefore are seen to be less toxic than others.
+Low VOC paints tend to be water-based and dry quicker, therefore they are seen to be less toxic than others.
 Water-based paints, also known as latex paints can be added to the checklist when analyzing your ideal choice.

 Stain or Clear Coatings

 If you prefer the natural look of the wood, you could choose a stain or clear coatings.

 Some of these are also Low VOC and are friendlier to the bees with reference to off-gassing.

 Don’t agonize too much over the choice of paint though.

 The most important thing is to get one made for external use and give it ample time to dry before installing the bees.

 Don’t make painting your hives a last minute decision.